Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Identification

 where $f_{W|S=1}(\cdot)$ is the probability density function for $W$ in $S=1$.
 This identification result is commonly referred to as the g-formula \cite{robinsNewApproachCausal1986}.
 These identification results can then be used to develop an estimator based on a statistical model.
 Here, we might consider a logistic regression model for $\Pr_{S=1}(Y = 1 \mid A=a,W=w)$ denoted by $m(A,W;\gamma)$ where $\gamma$ is the parameter vector for the statistical model.
 The parametric g-formula estimator is then

-where hats denote parameters estimated using the observed data.
+where $i$ indexes the individual units of observation and hats denote parameters estimated using the observed data.
 To replace the probability function with $m(A,W;\gamma)$, an additional assumption commonly referred to as correct (statistical) model specification is relied on \cite{aronowNonparametricIdentificationNot2025, vansteelandtModelSelectionModel2012, maclarenWhatCanBe2020}.
 This assumption stipulates that the true data-generating probability function for $Y$ given $A,W$ is contained within the set of probability distributions allowed by the statistical model, i.e., $\Pr_{S=1}(Y=1 \mid A=a, W=w) \in \{m(a,w;\gamma) : \gamma \in \Gamma\}$.